jonknowles/arrayOpsProfiling/readme.md

-Do an npm install, run the build script, then open ./dist/index.html in a browser and check the console.
+Run `npm install`, then transpile and pack the test bundle with `npm run build`, then open ./dist/index.html in a browser and check the console for the timing

-Or run the node-profile script to see the results in node.
+You can also see the profile in node by running `npm run node-profile`.

+Tests can be run with `npm run test`.